lightning/bolts/05-onchain.md

-For any committed HTLC that does not have an output in this commitment transaction, the node MUST fail the corresponding incoming HTLC (if any) once the commitment transaction has reached reasonable depth, and MAY fail it sooner if no valid commitment transaction contains an output corresponding to the HTLC.
+For any committed HTLC that does not have an output in this commitment transaction, the node MUST fail the corresponding incoming HTLC (if any) once the commitment transaction has reached reasonable depth, and MAY fail it sooner if no *valid* commitment transaction contains an output corresponding to the HTLC.

 ### Rationale

-If the commitment transaction is theirs, the only way to spend the HTLC output using a payment preimage is for them to use the HTLC-success transaction.
+If the commitment transaction is *theirs*, the only way to spend the HTLC output using a payment preimage is for them to use the HTLC-success transaction.